now browsing by tag

 New Year is a great time for planning the year ahead.
 Think of what you planned to do last year, but failed because you kept putting things off.
 Make it different this year!

-This year, 2016, my clients have achieved amazing results which, at one time, they would have found daunting.
+Last year, 2017, my clients achieved amazing results which, at one time, they would have found daunting.
 Results like flying on a plane, going shopping, visiting the dentist, driving, and the list goes on.
 The only thing my clients did, which was different from other sufferers, was to make a decision and hire an experienced therapist like me.

 Most sufferers procrastinate about getting help, or try the easy route by buying books/cds etc. They find out the hard way that these kinds of “programmes” don’t work; what works is a structured programme supported by a qualified therapist.

 Yesterday, I did a Facebook Live session and discussed 7 qualities you need to make your New Year’s resolution have a good chance of success.
 Many people have asked me to write them down, so here they are.
 (To see the whole recording, please go to my facebook page.)

 3. Pick a start date and work out a schedule.